oldcoyote03/Tagger_App/README.md

 Note: Since the CREATE TABLE operation occurs before the app is run, you cannot use the server_default=sqlalchemy.sql.func.current_date since this injects the CURRENT_DATE() function into the CREATE TABLE operation (which is done already).

 ## TODO:
-* Tags model
-* Flask SQLAlchemy Marshmallow CockroachDB
+* Dataclass / Mapped Column
 * Build pipeline
 * User model
+* User auth
+* Flask SQLAlchemy Marshmallow CockroachDB
+* Tags model
 * Boilerplate

 ## DONE: